-Based in Blessington, Co.
-Wicklow, we offer the opportunity to learn about Ireland and combine your learning with fun, interesting activities and the great outdoors.
-With plenty of space for little ones to let off some steam, we’ve put together some great school tours and packages filled with the best features and events that our historic house and parklands have to offer.
+Located in Blessington, Co.
+Wicklow, we offer the opportunity to learn about Irish history, architecture, fine art and the natural environment, all in one beautiful setting.
+Here you can combine learning with fun, interesting activities and the great outdoors.
+With plenty of space for little ones to let off steam, we’ve put together some great school tours and packages filled with the best features and events that our historic house and parklands have to offer.

 For children ages 5 to 8 years (€5.00 per child): Tree Trail, Maze, Fairy trail & Playground

 For children ages 9 to 12 years (€6.00 per child): Guided House Tour, Maze & Playground

 Make sure that you book early by calling +353 (0)45 865239 to avoid disappointment.

 Open 1st March to 20th December 7 days a week

 Fostering creativity through the exploration of themes inspired by the unique setting, these classes by Wicklow artist Kate Dick have proved immensely popular with children of all ages.
 For more information visit the Art Room at Russborough on Facebook.
 The Art Room is kindly supported by Barker and Jones, Naas and the Alfred Beit Foundation.